automl/pynisher/README.md

 `pynisher/limiters/<platform>.py`.

 #### Features
-To check what if a feature is supported on your system:
+To check if a feature is supported on your system:
 ```python
 from pynisher import limit